Theo824/Sudoku/README.md

 Developed my own sum algorithm to verify its correctness.
 The interface uses up and down buttons to change numbers and a star to indicate numbers that cannot be changed.
-It also includes a button to open a game file and a “check” button to validate the result.
+It also includes a button to open a game data file and a “check” button to validate the result.

----> The executable game is inside the "sudoku_game_files" folder. <---
+---> The executable game is inside the "sudoku_game_files" folder.
+(You need the whole "sudo_game_files" folder to run the executable) <---

+---> To play the game, click 'Open' button and click a text file inside the "sudoku_game_data" folder. <---

 Please note that the Sudoku window may not fit properly depending on the device’s screen.